-Lampwork Glass bead making is an ancient art that has been practiced for more than 3,000 years.
-This ancient process originally used oil lamp or wax to melt the glass hence the name lampworking.
-Today's bead makers have replaced the oil lamp with the torch.
+Creating glass beads is an art that has been practiced for more than 3,000 years.
+Known as Lampworking, the ancient process originally used oil lamps, think Aladdin's lamp.
+Today's bead makers have replaced the oil lamp with a gas powered torch.

-Each bead is created by melting glass with a torch to a temperature of about 1700 degrees.
-Once the glass becomes molten it is wrapped around a stainless steel rod (also called mandrel) and manipulated to achieve the desired look.
+Each bead is created by melting glass to a temperature of about 1700 degrees.
+Once the glass becomes molten, it is wrapped around a stainless steel rod (called a mandrel) and manipulated to achieve the desired look.

-There are a multitude of techniques that can be used, and a variety of other materials can be added.
-These may include: silver wire, silver, gold, copper and/or paladium foil and/or leaf, enamels, crushed glass, dichroic glass, etc.
+There are many techniques that can be used, and a variety of materials can be added to the bead.
+I often use: silver wire, silver, gold, copper or palladium foil, enamels, crushed glass, dichroic glass, etc.

 Once the bead is finished on the torch, it is placed in a kiln where the bead cools gradually.
 When cooled, it is removed from the stainless steel rod and thoroughly cleaned.